How to watch DC movies in order - DCEU in chronological and release date order

 Nicknamed the DC Extended Universe, these films share a broader continuity, but don't have quite as many links and crossovers as the MCU, nor are they as consistent with their overarching story.

 Still, viewers will definitely benefit from watching the films in order, allowing them to follow as major characters are introduced and status quo shake-ups change the face of the universe.

-How to watch DC movies in release order
+How to watch DCEU movies and series in release order

 The simplest method of watching the DC Extended Universe movies is by following the order they were released in cinemas.
 The story kicks off with the introduction of arguably the publisher's most iconic hero, Superman, in 2013's Man of Steel, followed by other comic book greats like Batman and Wonder Woman in later instalments...

 Man of Steel retells Superman's iconic origin story for the first time in a generation, chronicling his arrival on Earth from the doomed planet Krypton and his adoption by a kind couple living in Kansas, as well as his first major test at the hands of the villainous General Zod.
 Henry Cavill (The Witcher), Michael Shannon (Knives Out), Russell Crowe (The Loudest Voice) and Amy Adams (Arrival) lead an all-star cast.

 2. Batman v Superman: Dawn of Justice (2016)